gaqzi/reflections/content/python/operators_itemgetter.md

-Here, the `itemgetter` callable is doing the work of selecting the first element of every tuple inside the list and then the `sorted` function is using those values to sort the list.
+Here, the `itemgetter` callable is doing the work of selecting the first element of every tuple inside the list and then the `sorted` function is using those values to sort the elements.
 Also, this is faster than using a lambda function and passing that to the `key` parameter to do the sorting:

 ```python